Complete Guide to Making SonoFlex Wireless: 4 Adapter Alternatives

 SonoFlex during development period, connected to Sennheiser EW-D SK wireless transmitter

-3. Using 3.5mm Cables to Connect to other transmitters (2-Wire configuration)
+3. Using 3.5mm Cables to Connect Other Transmitters (2-Wire Configuration)

 Currently, there are several wireless microphone systems on the market that also use 3.5mm TRS connectors.
 After practical testing, SonoFlex microphones can also be used with these wireless systems as shown below.